What Is Translation Software, and How to Leverage It for Global Expansion?

-The invention of the printing press in the 15th century changed the relationship between humans, technology, and the distribution of information forever.
-A couple of centuries later, computers started to facilitate translation from one language to another and spurred the development of machine translation technology.
+The invention of Gutenberg’s printing press in the 15th century changed the relationship between humans, technology, and information distribution forever.
+A couple of centuries later, computers started to facilitate translation between languages and spurred the development of machine translation technology.

 How does translation software work?

-With the help of translation memory, the tool will highlight any terms or phrases—the more translations go through the software, the better your translation memory will work, and the faster your future translations will be.
+- Grow the translation memory with any new terms or phrases—the more translations go through the software, the better your translation memory will work, and the faster your future translations will be.

-Likewise, if you are making minor updates to your manuals or user guides, you can save both time and money by translating only the new text instead of the whole document.
+Likewise, if you are making minor updates to content like manuals or user guides, you can save both time and money by translating only the new text instead of the whole document.
 This is particularly useful for highly regulated industries like finance or law, where consistency and accuracy in terminology are paramount.

 Term base (translation glossary)

 A term base is an enhanced version of a dictionary where your translation software houses a database of single or multi-word terms along with their definition, use cases, and translation in one or several languages.

 You can use your existing term base or upload a new one, especially if there’s specific terminology you’d like to use throughout the project.
 Term bases are important as they help your translators keep the text consistent across the board and avoid any misspellings or inaccurate use of terminology.

 Providing as much context as possible to your translators is essential for promoting accuracy and a higher quality of work.
 With many translation programs, you can upload reference material such as style guides or any other reference file that can help make informed decisions when translating a piece of text.

 It’s also a good idea to check that the software lets you upload multiple reference files at once—crucial for large projects—and supports various types of documents.
 Bonus points if the software has a text-input function to type notes in each translatable segment, for those times when a quick comment will do the trick.